hamadmarri/cacule-cpu-scheduler/README.md

 again for desktop and mobile usage.

 ## Highest Response Ratio Next (HRRN) policy
-Cachy is based in Highest Response Ratio Next (HRRN) policy.
+Cachy is based in Highest Response Ratio Next (HRRN) policy with some modifications.
-HRRN is a non-preemptive scheduling policy in which the process that has the highest response ratio will run next.
+HRRN is a scheduling policy in which the process that has the highest response ratio will run next.
 Each process has a response ratio value `R = (w_t + s_t) / s_t` where `w_t` is the process waiting time, and `s_t` is the process running